fatihtatoglu/tat-performance-benchmark/README.md

 The selected problem should take time to find the solution and use a high CPU and enough memory resources.
 Otherwise, measuring performance wasn't meaningful.
 So, I decided to select a mathematical problem to solve by code.

-In the beginning, I selected factorial calculation, nevertheless overflowing the 64-bit integer's limit blocked the implementations.
+In the beginning, I selected factorial calculation, but overflowing the 64-bit integer's limit blocked the implementations.
 Then I selected the calculation of the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).
 It takes time and is also suitable for recursive implementation.
 To make the challenge a little bit harder, I preferred the recursive implementation of the sequence.

 By the way, the Fibonacci sequence is one of the challenges.
 I will add some additional challenges, such as string operations, and different mathematical calculations.